 Is Washington Considered Tax Friendly for Retirement?
 Yes

-Cons: The poverty rate is well above the national average.
-Much of this, but not all, is attributed to the large student population.
+Cons: The poverty rate is above the national average, but much of this is attributed to the large student population.

 Recommended as a Retirement Spot?
 Yes

-Washington is in the Pacific Northwest.
-It is just south of British Columbia in Canada, north of Oregon and west of Idaho.
+Washington is in the Pacific Northwest, just south of British Columbia in Canada, north of Oregon and west of Idaho.
 The state was carved out of the western part of the Washington Territory and admitted into the Union as the 42nd state in 1889.

 Approximately 60% of Washington's population lives within the Seattle metropolitan area.
 The rest of the population lives amid the rain forests in the west, the mountain ranges in the center, northeast, southeast and east, and the semi-arid deserts in the east.

 Named after George Washington, the state is the only one named after a president.
 In order to distinguish it from Washington D.C., Washington is often referred to as Washington State.

 Webwerxx, Inc. Copyright (c) 2006-2023.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.